andrewnicolalde/AWS-Solutions-Architect-Notes/README.md

 # Why?

-I'm finding that cloud-based architecture/design is an area sparesely if at all covered during most of my formal computer science education, so I intend to fill that gap! asdf
+I'm finding that cloud-based architecture/design is an area sparesely if at all covered during most of my formal computer science education, so I intend to fill that gap!